Jimmy7892/zero-knowledge-aggregator/README.md

 This repository contains the **Trusted Computing Base (TCB)** of the Track Record platform's data aggregation service.
 It implements a zero-knowledge architecture for processing sensitive trading data within an AMD SEV-SNP hardware-isolated enclave.

-**Purpose of this repository**: Enable independent security audits of the code that handles user credentials and individual trades.
-The code is published for transparency and verification, not for third-party deployment.
+**This repository serves two purposes:**

+1. **Primary Development Repository**: This is where the Enclave Worker code is actively developed.
+All enclave features are built and tested here.

+2. **Public Audit & Verification**: The code is published for independent security audits and reproducible build verification.
+This enables auditors to verify that the production binary matches the audited source code.

+**For development instructions**, see [DEVELOPMENT.md](DEVELOPMENT.md).

 ## Table of Contents